Skip to main content

 • Last page Last »

-Take an MIT D-Lab class and become an effective agent of global change while at MIT and beyond!
+Take an MIT D-Lab class and become an effective agent of global change!

-Through D-Lab's suite of MIT classes, students acquire competency in the participatory design process, understand and apply principles of engineering and design, engage in hands-on shop work, learn to think critically about theories of development, and obtain meaningful experiences in the field - all preparing students to continue socially and environmentally conscious work that addresses issues of global poverty.
-Find out more about the MIT D-Lab Academics Program!
+Through MIT D-Lab classes, students acquire competency in the participatory design process, understand and apply principles of engineering and design, engage in hands-on shop work, learn to think critically about theories of international development, and obtain meaningful experiences in the field!

 D-Lab logo